StevenSalazarM/Apache-Spark-Scalability-Analysis/test_m4_xlarge/README.md

 Images contains the plots obtained by using the python scripts:
 - plot_overall_time.py: this script shows 4 functions with an X axis in [1-8] (so X cores).
 - plot_overall_time2.py: this script shows 8 functions with an X axis in [1-4] (so X workers).
-- plot_stacked_chart.py: this script shows the contribution of the different phases in the overall time.
+- plot_stacked_chart.py: this script shows the contribution of the different phases in the overall time by increasing the number of cores [1-4] given a number of Worker received as parameter.
+- plot_stacked_chart2.py: this script shows the contribution of the different phases in the overall time by increasing the number of Spark Workers [1-8] given a number of cores per worker received as parameter.

 ## Usage of the python scripts